jwmik123/hva-pancake/README.md

 A dated screenshot of the overview of the following  quality gates(https://docs.sonarqube.org/latest/user-guide/quality-gates/): Reliability, Security,Maintainability, Coverage and Duplications.
 Provide a short discussion of the results.

+Most of the quality gates are about maintanability of the Sort function.
+The function is not very readable according to Sonarqube.
+Also, inside the test class there is no need for the 'public' modifier.
 ![Quality Gates image](quality-gates.png)

 ### 3. Test Driven Development